JamesSweetJones/abYdraw/README.md

 Comments may be added by selecting a comment type, which will highlight the button just pressed and the `Comment` button and then inputting the comment into the entry box beneath the palette, However, `TYPE` or `MOD` comments must be selected from the appropriate drop-down boolean lists because these are reserved values in AbML.
 Comments may then be drawn on the domains they are applicable to.
 To disable commenting, ensure the comment type and `Comment` buttons are no longer highlighted.

 ##### Editing Drawings
-If no domain types or modifications are selected then but a modification or specificity are, then by clicking on a domain on the canvas, you may replace its current specificity and modification to those that are currently selected.
-To remove a modification, specificity or comment from a domain then select the feature you wish to remove from Pallete and click a domain which already has that feature.
+If no domain types or modifications are selected, but a modification or specificity is, then by clicking on a domain on the canvas, you may replace its current specificity and modification with those that are currently selected.
+To remove a modification, specificity or comment from a domain, select the feature you wish to remove from the Pallete and click a domain which already has that feature.
 The feature will then be removed from the Domain and using `Tidy` will remove the features from the AbML string and the schematic.

-Additionally if no Domain Pallete buttons are selected, domains, linkers and comments may be rearranged by clicking and dragging them when the curseor is in the "Fleur" configuration (a cross with arrows at all points).
+Additionally if no Domain Pallete buttons are selected, domains, linkers and comments may be rearranged by clicking and dragging them when the cursor is in the "Fleur" configuration (a cross with arrows at all points).
 You must ensure that interacting domains are positioned close together at roughly the same level and that VH and VL domains face each other to complete their antigen binding domains.
-If the new position of the domains no longer links any connectors origianlly inside those domains, these original connectors are deleted.
-Their orientations can be changed by right-clicking the relevant domains.
+If the new position of the domains no longer links any connectors originally inside those domains, the original connectors are deleted.
+Domain orientations can be changed by right-clicking the relevant domains.

-Furthermore features may be deleted by selecting the "Delete" button on the palette and then selecting what to delete.
-To remove all features, click `Clear All` and the canvas will be made blank.
+Furthermore features may be deleted by selecting the `Delete` button on the palette and then selecting what to delete.
+To remove all domains and features, click `Clear All` and the canvas will be made blank.

 ##### Get AbML